Criticism of Muhammad: Psychological and medical condition

 From a Muslim point of view, Freemon says, Muhammed's mental state at the time of revelation was unique and is not therefore amenable to medical or scientific discourse.
-In reaction to Freemon's article, GM.
-S. Megahed, a Muslim neurologist criticized the article arguing that there are no scientific explanations for many religious phenomena, and that if Muhammad's message is a result of psychomotor seizures, then on the same basis Moses' and Jesus' message would be the result of psychomotor seizures.
+Muslim neurologist GM.
+S. Megahed, criticized Freemon's article, arguing that there are no scientific explanations for many religious phenomena and that, if Muhammad's message is a result of psychomotor seizures then by the same basis Moses's and Jesus's messages must also result from psychomotor seizures.
 In response, Freemon attributed such negative reactions to his article to the general misconceptions about epilepsy as a demeaning condition.
 Freemon said that he did plan to write an article on the inspirational spells of St. Paul, but the existence of such misconceptions caused him to cancel it.

-Neglected legacy

-Muhammad has been criticized for several omissions during his prophethood: he left the Muslim community leaderless and divided following his death by failing to clearly and indisputably declare the individual, selection process or institution that should succeed him, he failed to collect the Quran in a definitive text (later achieved during Uthman's Caliphate), and he failed to collect and codify his prophetic tradition, which work was later undertaken by scholars in the 8th and 9th centuries and became the second most important source of Islam's teachings.
+Legacy

+Some scholars claim that following Muhammad's death, the Muslim community who were joined together by the unity of the faith became "leaderless" and a "haphazard" group.
+In the absence of established dynastic traditions and political customs, divisions emerged among Muslims.
+Muhammad did not compile the Quran into a single text during or his prophetic tradition during his lifetime; the Quran was compiled during Uthman's Caliphate, and the hadith were collected and codified by scholars and companions in the 8th–9th centuries.

 According to both Sunni and Shia Muslims, on his way back from his last pilgrimage to Mecca, Muhammad stopped in a place called Ghadir Khumm, and appointed his cousin Ali as his executor of his last will and his Wali.
 The word Wali was interpreted differently by Sunni and Shia Muslims.
-Shia believes Muhammad appointed Ali as his successors at the location.
+Shia believes Muhammad explicitly appointed Ali as his successor at the location.
 Shia also believe Muhammad's Ahl al-Bayt, are the trusted collectors and transmitters of Muhammad's ahadith and trusted interpreters of Quran.

-Tribalism

-By stating that Muslims should perpetually be ruled by a member of his own Quraysh tribe after him, Muhammed is accused of creating an Islamic aristocracy, contrary to the religion's ostensibly egalitarian principles.
-In this reckoning, he introduced a hereditary elite topped by his own family and descendants (the Ahlul Bayt and sayyids), followed by his clan (Banu Hashim) then tribe (Quraysh).
+Muhammad reportedly stated that leadership was to remain within his own tribe, the Quraysh, a directive often seen as a pragmatic effort to preserve tribal unity but interpreted by some modern scholars as introducing a hierarchical structure into Islam.
+Christophe Jaffrelot argues that this contributed to the formation of a hereditary elite led by Muhammad's family and descendants (the Ahlul Bayt and sayyids), followed by his clan (Banu Hashim) then his tribe, the Quraysh.